Asian Chicken Marinade

 Instructions

-- Add the oil, vinegar, soy sauce, honey, sesame oil and pepper to a gallon-sized freezer bag, seal, and shake.
-Either seal and refrigerate until ready to use, OR add 1.5-2 pounds chicken to the bag, seal, and squish around to make sure the chicken is covered in marinade.
-(Freezing instructions begin here.)
+- Mix Up Marinade: Add the oil, vinegar, soy sauce, honey, sesame oil, pepper, and chicken to a gallon-sized freezer bag.
+Seal and squish around to make sure the chicken is covered in marinade and everything is combined.

 Notes/Tips